Malcolm Jenkins Holds Up Series of Signs About Social Justice for Media

 Instead of speaking, Malcolm Jenkins holds up signs at his locker to get his message across. https://t.co/mg9JdhFgYZ

-One sign held by Jenkins read, "you aren't listening," while others listed statistics that support criminal justice reform.
-He named fellow NFL players Anquan Boldin, Doug Baldwin, Chris Long, Michael Bennett and others as "true patriots."
+One sign held by Jenkins read, "you aren't listening," while others listed statistics that support criminal justice reform, which he later displayed on Twitter:

+Jenkins also named fellow NFL players Anquan Boldin, Doug Baldwin, Chris Long, Michael Bennett and others as "true patriots."
 "Colin Kaepernick gave $1 million to charity," read another sign.

-Mike Garafolo of NFL Network provided a look at a few of the signs:

 Jenkins was a captain on the Eagles squad that won the Super Bowl last season, but President Donald Trump canceled the team's trip to the White House on Tuesday, saying that only a few players were going to attend.